avra0601/Software-Engineering/homework1.md

 - **Invisibility**
 When the requirement is given, it is very difficult to imagine the outcome of the software by the software developer.
 It is important that software developer should understand the problem.
 There are some UML diagrams which will help the software developer to visualize  the software.
 There are mainly 13 different types of diagrams used.
 Even though we have all these diagrams, it is still difficult for the developer to visualize the software.
 It is very difficult to state the problems using these diagrams but some kind of visualization is given by these diagrams.
 For example let us consider an software for a restaurant.
 First we must gather all requirements from customer and we must try to visualize the outcome of the software.
 Generally before coding, the software team first design all these diagrams and try to visualize the software..
 It is very important because if the software developer does not understand the problem properly then the resultant software will be completely different from that of customer needs.

+<h3>ANSWER 4 - WHY NO SILVER BULLET?</h3>
+<p>Brook defines silver bullet as “A single technique or technology that by itself can deliver one order-of magnitude improvement to some aspect of software development” (Lecture).
+From the definition we can understand that silver bullet is a something that can improve the software system atleast by one order of magnitude.
+Even a small improvement is considered to be huge.
+He feels that there is no single technology that can improve the productivity of the software system.
+According to him there is no magical cure for the problems faced during manufacturing a software product.
+That is why he says that there is no silver bullet. </p>